rishabh422tiwari/FaceDetection-CNN/README.md

    >
    > from tensorflow.keras.applications import VGG16

+   It is pre-trained model which has kwnoeldge we can use for out task. when i am saying knowlege i mean weight, filters, layers etc. but we need to tweak it a little bit what we need to is removing the end layer of the model and adding 2 of our layers classification and regression. to do that we have to do something like this :

+   '''
+   vgg = VGG16(include_top = False)
+   '''

        object detection model is 2 diff model - one is classification (what the object is) and 2nd regression model trying to estimate the coordinates of a bounding box (need 2 coordinates to draw a box topleft or topright and bottom left or bottom right )